Why do Machine Learning Notebooks Crash? An Empirical Study on Public Python Jupyter Notebooks: Discussion

-\paragraph*{\textit{Root cause identification}} Our study identifies new root causes of crashes in ML notebooks, particularly those related to \textit{notebook-specific issues} like out-of-order execution and previous cell error.
-While out-of-order execution has been linked to reproducibility issues in prior work~\cite{Pimentel19notebook}, it has not been explored as a crash root cause.
-Additionally, by analyzing crash information, context code, and cell outputs, we can distinguish crashes caused by \textit{data confusion} from API misuse.
-Error messages and cell outputs reveal details about data shapes, types, and structures that reflect users' understanding of their data, helping us identify crash origins.
-Examining cell outputs and documentation cells also enables us to identify \textit{intentional errors}, such as API misuse shown in tutorial notebooks for instructional purposes.
+We believe that our study better reflects the practical development challenges in notebook environments.
+We observe unique implementation errors, particularly those related to \textit{notebook-specific issues} like out-of-order execution and previous cell errors.
+While out-of-order execution has been linked to reproducibility concerns in prior research~\cite{Pimentel19notebook}, its role as a root cause of crashes has not been widely explored.
+By analyzing crash information, code, and cell outputs, our study also distinguishes crashes caused by \textit{data confusion} from those resulting from API misuse.
+Error messages and outputs provide crucial insights into data shapes and structures, helping us pinpoint the origin of crashes more effectively.
+Therefore, we present these implementation issues separately in \autoref{tb: existing_work_compare_2} by marking them as “Implementation (other).”

+\important{Takeaway 9}{The error patterns prevalent in Jupyter notebooks created by authors of ML libraries are different from ML notebooks created by the users of such libraries. }

+\paragraph*{\textit{ML pipeline comparison with Zhang~\etal~\cite{zhangEmpiricalStudyProgram2020}}} As~\autoref{tb: existing_work_compare_3} shows, Zhang~\etal~\cite{zhangEmpiricalStudyProgram2020} report considerably more environment setup failures but fewer training failures than our results.
+Their higher environment setup failure rate aligns with their larger proportion of execution environment bugs (\autoref{tb: existing_work_compare_1}).
+Fewer training errors may reflect that DL developers focus more on ensuring training correctness when developing locally before job submission.

+As a novel finding, our analysis reveals that data visualization can also be a source of crashes in ML workflows because notebooks serve not only for coding but also for documentation and exploratory data analysis.
+The omission of this stage in prior work suggests that visualization-related crashes might be underrepresented.
+Identifying this category highlights the unique nature of notebook development and underscores the need for debugging support tailored to interactive workflows.

+\important{Takeaway 10}{Since ML notebooks blend coding with exploration and documentation, notebook development has some unique types of errors uncommon in traditional ML workflows, particularly, in data visualization.}